-Aşıklı Höyük, the oldest known village in Central Anatolia, has turned into a dialogue between art and archeology through the works of 13 Turkish and international artists.
-The ‘Lines of Site / Kazı İzleri’ exhibition, which will be open to visitors on Friday February 4th, 2022 at the Historical Hüsrev Kethüda Bath, can be visited until February 25th.
+Aşıklı Höyük, the oldest known village in Central Anatolia, has evolved into a dialogue between art and archeology through the works of 13 Turkish native and foreign artists.
+The ‘Lines of Site / Kazı İzleri’ exhibition, which will open doors to visitors on Friday, February 4, 2022 at the Historical Hüsrev Kethüda Hammam in Ortaköy, can be visited until February 25.

 Situated in the Gülağaç district of Aksaray in between Mount Hasan and the Melendiz River, Aşıklı Höyük is the oldest known village in Central Anatolia.
 With a history of 10,500 years, the Aşıklı Höyük excavation site is one where almost every stage of the transition from the hunter-gatherer period to the sedentary agrricultural life can be traced.
 It draws attention by being an archaeological settlement where many firsts such at the first brain surgery and the domestication of sheep and goats took place.

-While there is still history to be uncovered in Aşıklı Höyük, where excavations have been continuing since 32 years, 10,500 years of history met with art through the efforts of the Friends of Aşıklı Society, which aims to support the excavations, ensure that the cultural heritage is embraced and protected by the local people and increase the visibility of the excavation site.
+While there is still history to be uncovered in Aşıklı Höyük, where excavations continue for 32 years, 10,500 years of history met with art through the efforts of the Friends of Aşıklı Society, who aims to support the excavations, to ensure that the cultural heritage is embraced and protected by the local people and to increase the familiarity of the excavation site.

-The interdisciplinary Project planned and implemented together with the Universitat Autònoma de Barcelona (UAB) and the University of Dundee (UD); aims to promote Aşıklı Höyük by bringing together art, history, art history, archaeology and anthropology.
-Within the scope of the Project, works of artists from different countries convery life in Aşıklı Höyük and the important developments in human history.
+The interdisciplinary project planned and implemented together with the Universitat Autònoma de Barcelona (UAB) and the University of Dundee (UD); aims to promote Aşıklı Höyük by bringing together art, history, art history, archaeology and anthropology.
+Within the scope of the project, thru artefacts of artists from different countries, life in Aşıklı Höyük is presented as to pass on the important developments in human history.

 Works of 13 artists from 5 different countries

-The ‘Lines of Site / Kazı İzleri’ exhibition, which will be open to visitors on Friday February 4th, 2022 at the Historical Hüsrev Kethüda Bath, includes works of artists from Türkiye, UK, Spain, USA and Colombia, produced with various techniques and different formats.
+The ‘Lines of Site / Kazı İzleri’ exhibition, which will open its doors to visitors on Friday February 4, 2022 at the Historical Hüsrev Kethüda Hammam in Ortaköy, includes artefacts of 13 artists from Türkiye, UK, Spain, USA and Colombia, produced in different disciplines.

-The works included in the exhibition prepared under the curatorships of Fırat Arapoğlu and Gary Sangster, bear the traces of the artists’ experiences at the Aşıklı Höyük excavation site.
+The works included in the exhibition prepared under the curatorship of Fırat Arapoğlu and Gary Sangster, bear traces of the artists’ experiences at Aşıklı Höyük excavation site.